nextcord/nextcord/README.rst

 Fork notice
 --------------------------

-This is a fork of discord.py with continued support and features.
+This is a fork of nextcord with continued support and features.

 Key Features
 -------------